Spectral Gaps via Imaginary Time: Introduction

 \section{Introduction}

-Excited states play a pivotal role in many applications such as fluorescence and phosphorescence, energy conversion in solar cells and in photosynthesis, and the development of molecular-scale controllable devices \cite{jacquemin_excited-state_2011}.
+Excited states play a pivotal role in many applications.
 Very often, however, the physical processes of interest in applications depend not on the absolute energy of the excited state but instead, on the \textit{gap} between this energy and the ground state energy.
 Explicitly, the determining feature for such systems is the spectral gap

 where $E_0$ and $E_1$ are the energies of the ground and first excited states, respectively.